litrik/displayer/README.md

 Replace YOUR_PORT with the TCP/IP port number to use for the admin server.

-Replace YOUR_PORT with a secret that must be included in any request to the admin port.
+Replace YOUR_SECRET with a secret that must be included in any request to the admin port.

 #### Desktop